Tagada85/playground-litIJgfJ/statement.md

 *timer* has an reference to the *chrono* inner scope( with the *message* variable ).
 That scope is kept alive even after 1 second where the *chrono* is clearly no longer needed by *timer*.
 Because that scope is still alive, *timer* can print 'GOGOGO' (the *message* variable) every second.

 One last example.
-Let's look at the infamous module pattern.
+Let's look at the famous module pattern.

 ```javascript runnable
 function myModule(){